Patient Care Philosophy

 - Hulen CA. Non-operative treatment of low back pain.
 Semin Spine Surg 2008.
 Semin Spine Surg 2008; 20:102-112.

 - Hulen CA. A review of the significance, indications, techniques, and outcomes of revision lumbar laminectomy surgery.
 Semin Spine Surg 2008; 20:270-276.

 - Hulen CA, Crowder TC, Herkowitz H: Subaxial and Cervicothoracic Spine Fractures and Dislocations.
-American Academy of Orthopaedic Surgeons Web site: Orthopaedic Knowledge Online 2010;8(2): https://www5.aaos.org/.
+American Academy of Orthopedic Surgeons Web site: Orthopedic Knowledge Online 2010;8(2): https://www5.aaos.org/.
 Accessed January 27, 2010.